SeanFromIT/blogv7/now.md

 **Things I want to do:**
 * Relocate to Ireland
 * Get out from under the indentured servitude of student loans
-* Run for state office
 * Learn to play guitar
-* Learn to speak Gaeilge
+* Learn to speak more Gaeilge
 * Visit the Johnson Space Center in Houston
 * Visit Jungfrau Park and its inspirations like the pyramids of Egypt, Easter Island, Incan ruins at Cusco and Machu Picchu, Mayan ruins at Teotihuacán and Chichen Itza
 * Fill in my National Parks Passport with places like Yellowstone and Arches